MicrosoftDocs/sdk-api/sdk-api-src/content/ocidl/nf-ocidl-ispecifypropertypages-getpages.md

 ### -param pPages [out]

-A pointer to a caller-allocated <a href="/windows/desktop/api/ocidl/ns-ocidl-cauuid">CAUUID</a> structure that must be initialized and filled before returning.
+A pointer to a caller-allocated <a href="/windows/desktop/api/ocidl/ns-ocidl-cauuid">CAUUID</a> structure.
 The <b>pElems</b> member in the structure is allocated by the callee with <a href="/windows/desktop/api/combaseapi/nf-combaseapi-cotaskmemalloc">CoTaskMemAlloc</a> and freed by the caller with <a href="/windows/desktop/api/combaseapi/nf-combaseapi-cotaskmemfree">CoTaskMemFree</a>.

 ## -returns